3D Modeling Vs Sculpting : Comparison

 3D sculpting is well-suited for the most complex designs and is the right option for all manufacturers who prefer organic shapes.
 (Of course, expertise in 3D sculpting is a must and it may incur more costs based on the experience of the artist!)

-Even though 3D modeling and sculpting would seem similar and would be used in common situations, both techniques are a little tough to learn and master.
-To keep it simple, regular 3D models are built by using polygons whereas 3D sculpts are carved with the specific toolset.
 If you are looking to create objects with rigid shapes, then 3D modeling would be perfect and for organic and smooth shapes, sculpting would be the right fit.
-Try to outsource 3D modeling services or 3D sculpting services to professionals to get the high-quailty and accurate results.
+Try to outsource 3D modeling services or 3D sculpting services to professional 3D modeling specialists to get the high-quailty and accurate results.